Mykol71/posos/README.md

 - Scrub and condence code.
 - shellinabox config.
 - missing character map piece for daisy.
-- Combine ks files from both POS systems into one.
+- Combine base OS ks files from both POS systems into one.
 - Sanity checks.
 EX: don't allow selection of stage if one is already staged.
 - examples of cron jobs to backup for different situations.
 - Build RTI QA example for management.